 How often you should get red light therapy depends on which ailment or condition you are trying to treat.
-Reaction also depends on the severity of the situation, as well as your own individual skin condition.
+The reaction also depends on the severity of the situation and your own individual skin condition.
 In general, best results are achieved over an 8-12 week period, 3-5 times per week, with sessions lasting at least 15 minutes.

 Is Red Light Therapy Dangerous?